raspberrypilearning/encoded-art/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-You Encoded Art project used parameters in functions to create customisations of shapes.
+Your Encoded Art project used parameters in functions to create customisations of shapes.
 The code below also uses a function with parameters.
 What will be the output of this code when it is run?

 --- code ---
 ---